- <div style="background-image:url(/live/image/gid/198/width/1600/height/300/crop/1/50546_Middle_South_drone1.rev.1554236092.jpg)"/>

-Working in a lab on meaningful research turned into a career-making experience for more than 100 Foresters who have participated in the Lake Forest College-Rosalind Franklin University of Medicine and Science summer research program since 2009.
+Working in a lab on research turned into a career-making experience for more than 100 Foresters who have participated in the Lake Forest College-Rosalind Franklin University research program since 2009.

 Since the program’s inception, between 15 and 20 Lake Forest College students from a variety of majors have conducted 10 to 12 weeks of paid research annually as RFUMS Summer Scholars.
 In this role, they have worked alongside graduate students, postdoctoral scientists, and health professionals to carry out original medical research in the areas of cell and molecular pharmacology, neuroscience, cell biology and anatomy, biochemistry and molecular biology, pathology, microbiology and immunology, and physiology and biophysics.